syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 >**NOTE** You can select the cells in the Year, Decade, and Century views in the calendar only when the `AllowViewNavigation` property is set to false.

 ## Single selection
 The `Single` selection can be performed in the Calendar by setting the `CalendarSelectionMode` property to `Single`.
-In this selection, you can select a single date from the cell.
+In this selection, you can select a single date at a time from the calendar.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}